johnryan465/johnryan465.github.io/_posts/2018-07-13-normal_distribution.md

 $$\tag{Eq.
 5.6.5} DT(r,\theta) = \begin{bmatrix}   cos\theta& -rsin\theta \\
 rsin\theta & rcos\theta \end{bmatrix}$$

-$det$ is the determinant of a matrix.
+$$det$$ is the determinant of a matrix.
 The determinant of a matrix can be viewed as the scaling factor of a linear transformation.

 $$\tag{Eq.
 C4} det\begin{bmatrix}   a&b \\
 c&d\end{bmatrix} = ad - bc$$